scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 .. figure:: figinputoutput.png
    :align: center
-   :scale: 20%
+   :scale: 25%

    Model input/output generated by the example code.
-   (A) An epiretinal Argus I array is placed near the fovea, and two electrodes ('C1' and 'B3') are stimulated with 50 Hz, 20 uA pulse trains.
+   (A) An epiretinal Argus I array is placed near the fovea, and two electrodes (‘C1’ and ‘B3’) are stimulated with 50 Hz, 20 uA pulse trains.
 The plot is created by lines 34-36.
+   Note that the retinal image is flipped, so that the upper hemisphere corresponds to the upper visual field.
    (B) Predicted visual percept (example frame shown).
    The plot is created by line 41.
    :label:`figinputoutput`

-It's also possible to specify your own (custom) model, see the section on extensibility below.
+It's also possible to specify your own (custom) model, see Section Extensibility below.